 What is a car’s make and model?

-Think of a car make and model like your last name and first name.
-The “make” is the last name, or brand name – Dodge, Lexus, BMW, Tesla, etc. The “model” would be your first name – the individual model of the vehicle, so this would be Camry (Toyota), Ram (Dodge) or Fusion (Ford).
+Think of a car make and model like your last and first names.
+The “make” is the last name or brand name – Dodge, Lexus, BMW, Tesla, etc. The “model” would be your first name – the individual model of the vehicle, so this would be Camry (Toyota), Ram (Dodge) or Fusion (Ford).

 To get accurate insurance quotes, you need to know the make and model of your vehicle, as well as the model year and other details: ZIP code and the ages of the drivers that will be listed on the policy, current insurance status, vehicle ownership status and whether you rent or own your home.